Shanghui-Deng/CLMGC/README.md

 Code and paper will be published soon

 ## Datasets
-DHA, ESP-Game, Flickr, NUS-Wide, COIL20, and MSRCv1 datasets can be downloaded from Baidu Cloud password:.
+DHA, ESP-Game, Flickr, NUS-Wide, COIL20, and MSRCv1 datasets can be downloaded from [Baidu Cloud](https://pan.baidu.com/) password:data.

 ## Usage